 In an industry that is so dependent on obtaining funding to support research, commercial or industrial awareness is a key attribute that is often lacking in applicants.
 Visit our webpage to find out more about commercial awareness.

-Industrial placement and internships are very beneficial, but if you don't yet have that directly relevant experience, keeping up to date with industry developments through news items on key websites, or perhaps folowing a particular organisation's social media feeds can all help to build your commercial awareness.
+Industrial placement and internships are very beneficial, but if you don't yet have that directly relevant experience, keeping up to date with industry developments through news items on key websites, or perhaps following a particular organisation's social media feeds can all help to build your commercial awareness.
+Our resource on laboratory work has tips on where to look for work experience and jobs.

-Working in retail or fundraising for charities, etc, can also be useful in helping you to understand how important the financial aspects of a business are.
+Working in retail or fundraising for charities, etc., can also be useful in helping you develop commercial awareness through understanding how important the financial aspects of a business are.

 There are many roles available across the biotechnology sector and some, particularly those in R&D, will have specific degree subject requirements.